-Panasonic G5 versus Panasonic G7
+Panasonic G5 vs G7

-The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-G7 are two digital cameras that were officially introduced, respectively, in July 2012 and May 2015.
+The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in July 2012 and May 2015.
 Both the G5 and the G7 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G5 has a resolution of 15.9 megapixel, whereas the G7 provides 15.8 MP.
+The G5 has a resolution of 15.9 megapixels, whereas the G7 provides 15.8 MP.

-Body comparison: Panasonic G5 vs Panasonic G7
+Body comparison: Panasonic G5 vs G7

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is notably larger (8 percent) than the Panasonic G5.
 Moreover, the G7 is slightly heavier (4 percent) than the G5.
 In this context, it is worth noting that neither the G5 nor the G7 are weather-sealed.

-The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
+The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-Sensor comparison: Panasonic G5 vs Panasonic G7
+Sensor comparison: Panasonic G5 vs G7

-The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.